rayheberer/rayheberer.ai/content/blog/iXperience.md

 ### Final Thoughts

 ![](/img/lions-head.jpg)
-*Here's to climbing many more peaks together*
+*Here's to climbing many more peaks together!*

 It's hard to judge exactly how big of an impact going to South Africa this summer has and will have on the rest of my life, but by every estimate it is a huge one.